Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 The force a muscle generates is dependent on the length of the muscle and its shortening velocity.
-These two fundamental properties of muscles limit many key biomechanical properties including running speed, strength, and jumping distance.
+These two fundamental properties limit many key biomechanical properties, including running speed, strength, and jumping distance.

-a constant level of stretch; termed the resting length.
+a constant level of stretch called the resting length.
 If this attachment was

 Muscles exist in this state to optimize the force produced